guybedford/es-module-lexer/README.md

 import { parse } from 'es-module-lexer/js';
 ```

-Instead of Web Assembly, these use an asm.js build which is almost as fast as the Wasm version ([see benchmarks below](#benchmarks)).
+Instead of WebAssembly, these use an asm.js build which is almost as fast as the Wasm version ([see benchmarks below](#benchmarks)).

 ### Environment Support